-Benefits of Working with a Patent Attorney
+Working with a Patent Attorney or Patent Lawyer?

 Who are Patent Attorneys?

-A Patent attorney is not just lawyers.
+A Patent attorney is not just lawyer.
 They are scientists, engineers and mathematicians, often with Masters Degrees or PhDs.
 When you work with a patent attorney, you are working with someone who can quickly understand your invention and who has the technical background to be able to recognise its advantages.

-But a patent attorney is more than a scientist.
+But a patent lawyer is more than a scientist.
 Fellows of the UK Chartered Institute (Chartered Patent Attorneys) and Members of the Institute of Professional Representatives (European Patent Attorneys) have at least three years of on-the-job training behind them, have met with rigorous qualification standards, and are backed by a compulsory scheme of Continuing Professional Development.

 Finally, through experience working with individual inventors and multinational corporations, patent attorneys know the commercial realities of using your intellectual property to gain an advantage over your competitors.